campjacob/campjacob.github.io/_posts/2020-03-25-strengths-based-engagement-with-families-youtube-video.md

 Strengths-Based Engagement with Families

-You can see this video on my website, at [Strengths-Based Engagement with Families]()
 {% include video id="_wvlE97hd1o" provider="youtube" %}

 In working with individuals and families, following a strengths-based approach is a best practice, and it is contrasted with a traditional problem-solving strategy.
 Following some of Kirst-Ashman and Hull's (2015) strategies, we can both understand the conventional problem-solving approach and a strength-based approach to solving problems.